Topic 2 Contemporary Australian Theatre Practices

 Harrison J (2021) The Visitors, Currency Press, Sydney.

-In Australian Drama and Theatre and Studies in Drama and Theatre students learn through theoretical study about the themes and issues, the historical, social, cultural and political contexts of particular forms, styles, movements or traditions of theatre, or the work of a specific artist, practitioner, group or company.
-They learn about dramatic and theatrical structures, forms, styles and conventions and gain practical experience of them through workshops culminating in presentations and performances using relevant acting techniques, characterisation, performance styles and spaces.
+In Australian Drama and Theatre and Studies in Drama and Theatre, students learn through theoretical study about the themes and issues, the historical, social, cultural and political contexts of particular forms, styles, movements or traditions of theatre, or the work of a specific artist, practitioner, group or company.
+They learn about dramatic and theatrical structures, forms, styles, and conventions, and gain practical experience through workshops, culminating in presentations and performances that use relevant acting techniques, characterisation, performance styles, and spaces.
 Students learn to analyse, interpret and synthesise their research through discussion and debate, and through structuring their opinions in written responses.
-In Australian Drama and Theatre students learn about aspects of drama and theatre in Australian societies and cultures, past and present, through study of ONE of two topics.
+In Australian Drama and Theatre, students learn about aspects of drama and theatre in Australian societies and cultures, past and present, through the study of ONE of two topics.
 While the topics differ in the period to which they refer, the perspectives through which they are to be approached are similar.

 These topics explore, theoretically and experientially, the traditional and contemporary practices of Australian drama and theatre and the various ways in which artistic, cultural, social, political and personal issues and concerns are reflected in different contexts.
 Students investigate how different Australian practitioners use dramatic forms, performance styles, techniques and conventions to convey ideas and influence the ways in which audiences understand and respond to ideas and images presented in the theatre.

-The Individual Project, students learn how to initiate and present a project in an area of interest developed during study in the Preliminary course.
+Students learn how to initiate and present a project in an area of interest developed during study in the Preliminary course.
 They use the knowledge, skills and experiences acquired in the Preliminary course to select an area in which to specialise.
 Students then learn how to develop concepts and use innovation.
-They learn how to describe their intentions and the approach they intend to take in realising the project.
-They learn how to use skills appropriate to the area in which they are working, whether it is based on critical reviews of performances, dramaturgy, direction, design, performance, scriptwriting or drama on video.
+They learn how to describe their intentions and the approach they plan to take to realise the project.
+They learn to use skills appropriate to the area in which they are working, whether through critical reviews of performances, dramaturgy, direction, design, performance, scriptwriting, or drama on video.
 They learn how to manipulate theatrical elements and conventions to achieve their aims.
-In preparing their Individual Project, students learn how to plan, evaluate and structure their work into a refined presentation that meets the criteria of each project.
+In preparing their Individual Project, students learn to plan, evaluate, and structure their work into a refined presentation that meets the criteria for each project.
 Students chart the process of their project in a logbook.
-They learn how to reflect upon, record, interpret and synthesise research, edit preliminary sketches or drafts, adapt work to specifications of time or length, and to submit work in a prescribed form.
+They learn how to reflect upon, record, interpret and synthesise research, edit preliminary sketches or drafts, adapt work to specifications of time or length, and submit work in a prescribed form.
 The Individual Project will take one of the following forms: • Critical Analysis • Design • Performance • Scriptwriting

 Topic 4 Approaches to Acting